neoml-lib/neoml/NeoML/docs/en/API/ClassificationAndRegression/Linear.md

 - *NormalizeError* — specifies if the error should be normalized.
 - *L1Coeff* — the L1 regularization coefficient; set to `0` to use the L2 regularization instead.
 - *ThreadCount* — the number of processing threads to be used while training the model.
-- *MulticlassMode* - the approach used in multiclass task.
+- *MulticlassMode* - the approach used in multiclass task: OneVsAll (default) or OneVsOne.

 ### Loss function